Data economy tools in health sector ecosystems

 Data ecosystem related to the home care of the elderly

 The development of services requires the use of data.
-The project concerns data created in the home care of older people.
-It will model the movement of the data between different parties and a care-related data network in North Ostrobothnia.
-The project also aims to remove barriers to the movement and use of data collected from multiple sources.
-The project will assess the applicability of Sitra’s Fair Data Economy Rulebook to healthcare and aim to increase knowledge about data use.
+The project concerned data created in the home care of older people.
+It modeled the movement of the data between different parties and a care-related data network in North Ostrobothnia in Finland.
+The project also aimed to remove barriers to the movement and use of data collected from multiple sources.

 Implementors and contact person: